OpenInternet/usable-tools/content/personas/BD_Tabassum.md

 ## Goals

-Tabassum warnts to **advance the LGBT rights movement** in Bangladesh by repealing Section 377.
+Tabassum wants to **advance the LGBT rights movement** in Bangladesh by repealing Section 377.

 She also wants to **raise awareness** and implement sensitization programs designed to create an accepting and inclusive society.